LERCAutomation/DataSearches-UserGuide/introduction/introduction.rst

 Defining the way that searches should be carried out, the output that they generate, and the layers that can potentially be included in a search is done via a configuration document written in XML.
 Using this document the user can configure all the parts of the search, for example:

-* The name of the geographic layer containing the search references, and its key columns
+* The name of the geographic layer containing the search references, and its key columns.
-* The location of the Access database and its name
+* The location of the Access database and its name.
-* The location of the output folder
+* The location of the output folder.
-* Naming conventions for output files and folders, e.g. how the search reference or site name should be included
+* Naming conventions for output files and folders, e.g. how the search reference or site name should be included.
-* Defaults for buffer sizes and buffer units
+* Defaults for buffer sizes and buffer units.
-* For each data layer, a detailed definition of what information should be returned from it
+* For each data layer, a detailed definition of what information should be returned from it.
 * Details on the display and labelling of output from individual data layers.

 Using this configuration file, each individual LERC can tailor the Data Searches Tool to its individual requirements in great detail.
 Examples of the XML file are included in the :doc:`../appendix/appendix`, and the process of setting up this file is discussed in the section on :doc:`setting up the tool <../setup/setup>`.